dpiskov/LunarApp/README.md

 - Use a rich text editor for detailed notes.
 - Access overview pages to summarize notebooks and folders.

-A **User's** access is restricted to their personal data, meaning they can only interact with the content they have created and do not have any access to other users' notebooks or administrative settings.
+| ⚠️ Data Privacy: Users can only interact with their own content and have no access to other users’ data or administrative settings.

-### Admin Role
+### 🛡️ Admin Role

 The **Admin** role has elevated privileges for managing the app and overseeing its content.
 An **Admin** can: